marthijn/Sidio.Web.Security/README.md

 # Sidio.Web.Security

 # Goal of this project
-The goal of this project is to provide a set of helper functions and middleware that can be used to secure an ASP.NET Core application.
+The goal of this project is to provide a set of services, helper functions and middleware that can be used to secure an ASP.NET Core application.
 All features are based on the [Mozilla Web Security Guidelines](https://infosec.mozilla.org/guidelines/web_security).

+__Note:__
-The library is currently in preview and is not yet ready for production use.
+The packages are currently in preview and is not yet ready for production use.
 During the preview phase, breaking changes may be introduced.
+Extensive documentation is also still being worked on.

-# Projects
+# Packages
 ## Sidio.Web.Security
 [Sidio.Web.Security](https://www.nuget.org/packages/Sidio.Web.Security/) provides the core functionality.
-Can be used in .NET Standard 2.0 projects.
+Can be used in projects targeting .NET Standard 2.0.
+It is useful to use this package if .NET Framework is still in use.
+Otherwise, use [Sidio.Web.Security.AspNetCore](https://www.nuget.org/packages/Sidio.Web.Security.AspNetCore/).

 [![build](https://github.com/marthijn/Sidio.Web.Security/actions/workflows/build.yml/badge.svg)](https://github.com/marthijn/Sidio.Web.Security/actions/workflows/build.yml)
 [![NuGet Version](https://img.shields.io/nuget/v/Sidio.Web.Security)](https://www.nuget.org/packages/Sidio.Web.Security/)

 ## Sidio.Web.Security.AspNetCore
-[Sidio.Web.Security.AspNetCore](https://www.nuget.org/packages/Sidio.Web.Security.AspNetCore/) provides the ASP.NET Core middleware.
+[Sidio.Web.Security.AspNetCore](https://www.nuget.org/packages/Sidio.Web.Security.AspNetCore/) provides the ASP.NET Core services and middleware.
 The project targets .NET 8.0 and higher.

 [![build](https://github.com/marthijn/Sidio.Web.Security/actions/workflows/build.yml/badge.svg)](https://github.com/marthijn/Sidio.Web.Security/actions/workflows/build.yml)
 [![NuGet Version](https://img.shields.io/nuget/v/Sidio.Web.Security.AspNetCore)](https://www.nuget.org/packages/Sidio.Web.Security.AspNetCore/)

-## Sidio.Web.Security.AspNetCore.Mvc
+## Sidio.Web.Security.Testing
 [Sidio.Web.Security.Testing](https://www.nuget.org/packages/Sidio.Web.Security.AspNetCore.Mvc/) provides testing
 functionality that can be used to verify that the security headers are set correctly.